pyav/labs/README.md

  **chmod u+x a.out**

 The above command assigns execute permission to the user owner of the file **a.out**.
-The permission may be validated either by executing as per above command or by listing the details of file by the command:
+This permission may be validated either by executing the object file a.out as per above command or by listing the details of file by the command:

  **ls -l a.out**